KamGor/Armaments-Race-Logistic-Map/README.md

 # Armaments-Race-Logistic-Map
-My first bigger project on University.
+My first project on University.
 This software calculates and visualizes behavior of the two countries in armaments race.
 In algorithm i have used two functions to calculate points on chart.

 First country use: